Revou-FSSE-Jun25/milestone-1-Rizaldi87/README.md

 2. Browse the **Home** and **About Me** sections to learn about my background.
 3. Explore the **Projects** section:
    Use the project links (if any) to try the games or view live demos.
 4. Fill out the **Contact Me** form and submit your message.
-(For now its only static form it does not send any data)
+(For now its only static form it does not send any message)

 ---